abhisheksachdeva/abhisheksachdeva.github.io/_posts/2021-04-03-the-psychology-of-money-desi-version.md

 ---
 The psychology of Money - Desi version.
 JK, A few things I tried to motivate myself to invest.

+### Background
+I knew that investments are important but didn't have courage to do it for various reasons.
+Primary being, lack of knowledge and fear of losing the invested money.

+So, I tried to re-define my thoughts around investing.

-Started with this question.
+### Started with a question
 > What returns do I expect?
 10%, 15%, 100%?
+Nah!

-My target was to beat the savings account rate for liquid, less volatile investments (~3%) and the Inflation rate for little risky/volatile/non-liquid investments (~7%)
+My target was to beat the *savings account's Interest rate* for liquid, less volatile investments (~3%) and the *Inflation rate* for little risky/volatile/non-liquid investments (~7%)

 _That's it._